Phillipa Soo

-Soo gained prominence for originating the role of Eliza Hamilton in the Lin-Manuel Miranda musical Hamilton on Broadway.
+Soo gained prominence for originating the role of Eliza Hamilton in the musical Hamilton on Broadway.
 She earned a nomination for the 2016 Tony Award for Best Actress in a Musical and received a Grammy Award for Best Musical Theater Album that same year.
-Her performance was captured in the Disney+ live stage recording of Hamilton which was released in 2020 for which she earned a nomination for the Primetime Emmy Award for Outstanding Supporting Actress in a Limited Series or Movie.
+Her performance was captured in the Disney+ live stage recording of Hamilton which was released in 2020 for which she earned a nomination for the Primetime Emmy Award for Outstanding Supporting Actress in a Limited Series or Movie at the 73rd Primetime Emmy Awards.

-Soo's other Broadway credits include the title role in Amélie (2017), Rebecca in The Parisian Woman (2017–18), and Cinderella in Into the Woods (2022).
-She also originated the role of Natasha Rostova in the off-Broadway production of Natasha, Pierre & The Great Comet of 1812 (2012) as well as the role of suffragist Inez Milholland in Suffs (2022).
-She is set to star as Guinevere in the Broadway revival of Camelot in 2023.
+Soo's other Broadway credits include the title role of Amélie Poulain in Amélie (2017), Rebecca in The Parisian Woman (2017–18), Cinderella in Into the Woods (2022), and Guenevere in Camelot (2023).
+She also originated the role of Natasha Rostova in the Off-Broadway production of Natasha, Pierre & The Great Comet of 1812 (2012) as well as the role of suffragist Inez Milholland in Suffs (2022).

-Soo has appeared in the films Over the Moon, The Broken Hearts Gallery (both 2020), and Tick, Tick...Boom!
-(2021).
-In 2013, she made her television debut in the NBC series Smash and has since acted in Hulu miniseries Dopesick (2021) and the Apple TV+ series Shining Girls (2022).
+On film, Soo has appeared in the animated film Over the Moon (2020), the romantic comedy The Broken Hearts Gallery (2020), and the romantic dramedy One True Loves (2023), the later of which she also served as an executive producer.
+She made her television debut in the NBC series Smash in 2013.
+She later had leading roles in the CBS military drama The Code (2019) and in the ABC medical drama series Doctor Odyssey (2024) with supporting roles in the Hulu miniseries Dopesick (2021) and the Apple TV+ series Shining Girls (2022).

 Early life and education

-Soo was born in Libertyville, Illinois.
-She is of half-Chinese descent; her paternal grandparents emigrated from China to the United States.
-Her father is a doctor and her mother, who is from Southern Illinois, is involved in the arts.
+Soo was born in Libertyville, Illinois, a suburb of Chicago.
+Her father is Chinese American (her paternal grandparents emigrated from China to the United States) and became a doctor.
+Her mother, who is from Southern Illinois, is involved in the arts.

-Phillipa attended Libertyville High School in suburban Chicago from 2004 to 2008.
-Soo graduated from The Juilliard School's acting program in 2012.
+Soo attended Libertyville High School from 2004 to 2008.
+She graduated from the Juilliard School's acting program in 2012.

-Acting career
+Career

-Theater
+2012–2014: The Great Comet and early roles

 After graduating from Juilliard in 2012, Soo was cast as Natasha Rostova in the Ars Nova production of Dave Malloy's Natasha, Pierre & The Great Comet of 1812, based on Leo Tolstoy's War and Peace.
 The show went on to transfer from Ars Nova to another Off-Broadway space, Kazino, a tent custom-built for the show.
+In 2013, Soo was cast in a small recurring role in the NBC television series Smash as the character Lexi.
+She appeared in five episodes in the second season before the show's cancellation.
+She had a small supporting role as Nia in the 2014 television pilot Dangerous Liaisons, but it did not get picked up to series.